 ]]>

-Rock music’s explosive and introspective nature has always provided a haven for outcasts, angsty teenagers, and broody types alike.
-But over the years, some musicians and songwriters have taken rock’s naturally emotive tendencies to new extremes.
-The results are records that daringly peer into the deepest depths of the human psyche, taking curious listeners along for the ride.
+10 darkest rock albums have carved out a shadowy niche in music history, offering listeners a plunge into the bleakest corners of the human psyche.
+Rock’s explosive and introspective nature has always provided a haven for outcasts, angsty teenagers, and broody types alike.
+Over the years, some musicians and songwriters have taken rock’s naturally emotive tendencies to new extremes, producing records that daringly peer into the deepest depths of the human psyche and take curious listeners along for the ride.

 10 Turn Loose the Swans by My Dying Bride